 #2- Spend an afternoon brewery hopping

-Chicago is home to breweries of all sizes, many of them selling their beers throughout the nation.
-Goose Island brewery is one of those and considered an institution in Chicago.
-The best thing about the tasting in their Fulton Street Taproom were the cute tasting glasses, which does tell something about the beer.
-We gave it another shot at Forbidden Root Brewery.
-Their botanic beers appeared to have a relaxing effect, as our intended power nap turned into an entire Saturday night.
+Chicago is home to breweries of all sizes, many of them selling their beers nationwide.
+Goose Island Brewery is one of those and considered an institution in Chicago.
+The Fulton Street Taproom serves up flights of Goose Island beers in cute tasting glasses.
+For a less traditional experience, we headed to Forbidden Root Brewery.
+Their botanic beers couldn’t impress us, but did result in a relaxing power nap.

 #3- Admire American art at the Art Institute of Chicago